Agenda

 City of Walnut Creek, BART

 Walnut Creek BART is close to downtown, but the connection can still feel fragmented, uncomfortable, or unclear.
 There is practically no nice way to walk or bike from the station into downtown today.
-The city should improve crossings, wayfinding, bike access, lighting, and the walking environment between the station and downtown destinations.
+The city should improve crossings, wayfinding, bike access, and the walking environment between the station and downtown destinations.

 Better BART-to-downtown connectivity would help residents, workers, visitors, and transit riders reach shops, restaurants, offices, events, and housing without needing a car for the last mile.